Create Intune Settings Catalog Policy

 How to Configure Settings Catalog profile?

-Let’s check the steps to create a policy and shows how to search and filter the settings in Intune.
+Let’s check the steps to create a policy and show how to search and filter the settings in Intune.

 In Create Profile, You can select Platform: Select macOS or Windows 10 and later and Profile: Select Settings catalog (preview).
 Click on Create button.
 For Example – we have selected the platform Windows 10 and later.

-In Basics, Specify a descriptive name for the profile, a description (optional), then select Next.
+In Basics, specify a descriptive name for the profile and a description (optional), then select Next.

 In Configuration settings, select Add settings.

 In the settings picker, select a category to see all the available settings.
-You can browse by category or scroll through the list with available settings to find the settings.
+You can browse by category or scroll through the list of available settings to find the settings you need.

-Note – The Settings Picker will allow you to search or browse to select any settings available in the settings catalog for configuration in your policy.
+Note: The Settings Picker will allow you to search, browse for, and select any settings available in the settings catalog for configuration in your policy.

 Use Search to find specific settings